Key Takeaways

 - Transition from 4 meals/day at 2 months to 2-3 meals by 6 months based on breed size

-- Consider breed-specific needs: Indian Pariah puppies may thrive on different formulas than foreign breeds
+- Consider breed-specific needs: Indian Pariah puppies may thrive on different formulas than imported breeds

 Puppy Nutrition by the Numbers